jcblanc2/SimpleToDo/README.md

 The following **additional** features are implemented:

 * [x] List anything else that you can get done to improve the app functionality!
+* [ ] Allow users to prioritize their todo items by adding a priority level or sorting them based on due dates or importance

 ## Video Walkthrough